Linda Ronstadt: Early life

 Linda Maria Ronstadt was born in Tucson, Arizona on July 15, 1946, the third of four children of Gilbert Ronstadt (1911–1995), a prosperous machinery merchant who ran the F. Ronstadt Co., and Ruth Mary (née Copeman) Ronstadt (1914–1982), a homemaker.

-Ronstadt had a Roman Catholic upbringing and was raised on the family's 10 acre ranch with her siblings Peter (who served as Tucson's chief of police from 1981 to 1991), Michael, and Gretchen.
+Ronstadt had a Roman Catholic upbringing and was raised on the family's 10 acre ranch with her three siblings.
 The family was featured in Family Circle magazine in 1953.
+Her brother Peter Ronstadt would serve as Tucson's chief of police from 1981 to 1991.

 Ronstadt family history

 Ronstadt's father came from a pioneering Arizona ranching family and was of Mexican descent with a German male ancestor.
 The family's influence on and contributions to Arizona's history, including wagon making, commerce, pharmacies, and music, are documented in the library of the University of Arizona.
 Her great-grandfather, the engineer Friedrich August Ronstadt (who went by Federico Augusto Ronstadt), immigrated first to Sonora, Mexico, and later to the Southwest (at that time a part of Mexico) in the 1840s from Hanover, Germany.
-He married Margarita Redondo y Vásquez, a Mexican citizen and eventually settled in Tucson.
+He married Margarita Redondo y Vásquez, a Mexican citizen, and eventually settled in Tucson.
 In 1991, the City of Tucson opened its central transit terminal on March 16 and dedicated it to Linda's grandfather, Federico José María Ronstadt, a local pioneer businessman; he was a wagon maker whose early contribution to the city's mobility included six mule-drawn streetcars, delivered in 1903–04.

 Ronstadt's mother Ruth Mary, of German, English, and Dutch ancestry, was raised in Flint, Michigan.
 Ruth Mary's father, Lloyd Groff Copeman, a prolific inventor and holder of nearly 700 patents, invented an early form of the electric toaster, many refrigerator devices, the grease gun, the first electric stove, and an early form of the microwave oven.
 His flexible rubber ice cube tray earned him millions of dollars in royalties.